Lily of the valley: Weddings and other celebrations

-Lily of the valley has been used in weddings and off-season can be very expensive.
-Lily of the valley was featured in the bridal bouquet at the wedding of Prince William and Catherine Middleton.
-Lily of the valley was also the flower chosen by Princess Grace of Monaco to be featured in her bridal bouquet.
+Lily-of-the-valley has been used in weddings and off-season can be very expensive.
+Lily-of-the-valley was featured in the bridal bouquet at the wedding of Prince William and Catherine Middleton.

-At the beginning of the 20th century, it became tradition in France to sell lily of the valley on international Labour Day, 1 May (also called La Fête du Muguet or Lily of the Valley Day) by labour organisations and private persons without paying sales tax (on that day only) as a symbol of spring.
+At the beginning of the 20th century, it became tradition in France to sell lily-of-the-valley on international Labour Day, 1 May (also called La Fête du Muguet or Lily of the Valley Day) by labour organisations and private persons without paying sales tax (on that day only) as a symbol of spring.

-Lily of the valley is worn in Helston (Cornwall, UK) on Flora Day (8 May each year, see Furry Dance) representing the coming of "the May-o" and the summer.
+Lily-of-the-valley is worn in Helston (Cornwall, UK) on Flora Day (8 May each year, see Furry Dance) representing the coming of "the May-o" and the summer.
 There is also a song sung in pubs around Cornwall (and on Flora Day in Cadgwith, near Helston) called "Lily of the Valley"; the song, strangely, came from the Jubilee Singers from Fisk University in Nashville, Tennessee.